6 Best Dividend Growth Stocks to Buy Now

 Phillips 66 Partners LP (NYSE:PSXP)

 Phillips 66 Partners LP owns, operates, develops and acquires crude oil, refined petroleum products and natural gas liquids (NGL) pipelines and terminals, as well as other transportation and midstream assets.
-The current $0.855 is 1.2% higher than the previous period’s $0.845 distribution and corresponds to a $3.42 annualized distribution.
+It currently pays a quarterly payout of $0.88, equivalent to an annual payout of $3.50.

 6 Best Dividend Growth Stocks to Buy Now: #4